The Fondation Wiener-Anspach awards postdoctoral grants of minimum 12, maximum 24 months to researchers without a permanent position:

 - Have fully completed all requirements for a PhD or DPhil no later than 15 October 2026 and not before 1 October 2021.

 The fellowship is for minimum 12, maximum 24 months, and can be granted only once.
+It will not be possible to ask for an extension.

 HOW TO APPLY